tidymodels/probably/tests/testthat/_snaps/cal-validate.md

 # Isotonic classification validation with `fit_resamples`

-    'truth' is automaticaly set when this type of object is used.
+    `truth` is automatically set when this type of object is used.

 # validation functions error with tune_results input